pankaj02/CarND-Advanced-Lane-Lines/writeup_template.md

 Undistorted                 |  Warped
 :-------------------------:|:-------------------------:
-![alt-text-1][image10]  |  !![alt-text-2][image11]
+![alt-text-1][image10]  |  ![alt-text-2][image11]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I used Sliding Window approach to fit Lane line with 2nd order Polynomial.
-Code can be found at `pipeline.py` line 136 to 189.
+Code can be found at `pipeline.py` method `find_lane_lines` line number 138 to 186.
 To smoothen out edges I implemented `AverageCoefficient` logic to take average of Polynomiyal Coefficients.
-It's based on deque and keeps average of 20 A,B and C coefficients of both left and right lines.
+It's based on deque and keeps average of 5 A,B and C coefficients of both left and right lines.

 ![alt text][image12]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines 232 through 254 in my code in `pipeline.py`
+I did this in lines 232 through 254 in my code in `pipeline.py`.
+Offset calculation is implemented in method `find_offset_centre`.
+To calculate offset, I calculated x_left and x_right pixel value using left_fit and right_fit coefficient.
+I found that we cannot use coefficient returned by earlier steps as those are on warped image

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `pipeline.py` in the function `plot_image`.
+I implemented this step in lines 255 through 284 in my code in `pipeline.py` in the function `plot_image`.
+All examples on test image can be found at `./output_images/lane_lines/`

 Here is an example of my result on a test image:

-![alt text][image12]
+![alt text][image13]

 ---